Polynomial-Time Classical Simulation of Noisy Quantum Circuits with Naturally Fault-Tolerant Gates: Introduction

+We use the term `geometrically local' to refer to circuits whose gates are nearest-neighbor on an $O(1)$-D lattice.
 Our algorithm has many desirable properties: (1) it does not require assumptions on the output distribution or distribution from which the circuit is sampled.
-In particular, in contrast to the results of \cite{bremner_achieving_2017,gao_efficient_2018,aharonov_polynomial-time_2023} it does not require that the output distributions have the anticoncentration property (see \cite{hangleiter_computational_2023} for details on this property).
+In particular, in contrast to the results of \cite{bremner_achieving_2017,gao_efficient_2018,aharonov_polynomial-time_2023,schuster_polynomial-time_2024} it does not require that the output distributions have the anticoncentration property (see \cite{hangleiter_computational_2023} for details on this property) and it applies to \textit{worst-case} circuits.
 (2) It performs \textit{exact} sampling with random runtime which is polynomial in expectation (and this can be modified to give the more common \textit{approximate} sampler with worst-case polynomial runtime).
 (3) Only the depth threshold but not the runtime depends on the noise strength.

-Our tools also turn out to be useful for bounding anticoncentration, which may be of independent interest.
-In fact, we are able to show that \emph{any} Clifford circuit acting on a random input bit string anticoncentrates in $O(\gamma^{-1} \log n)$ depth, which is proved in \cref{app:anticoncentration}.
-This additionally implies that noisy Haar random circuits anticoncentrate in $O(\log n)$-depth for any architecture, which was only previously known for $1D$ and all-to-all connectivity \cite{dalzell_random_2022,deshpande_tight_2022}.
+Next, our proof techniques also show that noisy Clifford circuits acting on a random input bit string anticoncentrate in $O(\gamma^{-1} \log n)$ depth, which is proved in \cref{app:anticoncentration}.
+This implies that noisy random quantum circuits on arbitrary architectures anticoncentrate in $O(\log n)$-depth, which was only previously known for $1D$ and all-to-all connectivity \cite{dalzell_random_2022,deshpande_tight_2022} \footnote{recent concurrent work \cite{schuster_random_2024} also addresses this gap for the noiseless case}.
+Our proof is conceptually significant because it demonstrates that anticoncentration can arise from the noise alone, rather than due to the randomness of the gates (in the noiseless setting, these circuits can be non-anticoncentrated).